 Hi, I was hoping if someone could help me figure out my possibilities of getting into a top school.

-About me: I'm going into my sophomore year in a community college in Houston, Texas.
-I am a first generation college student from a family that originates from Central America (the highest education achieved from them is 9th grade).
+About me: I just finished up my 4th semester in a community college in Houston, Texas.
+I am a first generation college student from a family that originates from Central America (the highest education achieved from them Middle School.
+Originally I thought it was 9th grade).
 I grew up on the border of Compton and Paramount, California raised by a single mother.
-My family ended up moving to Texas in order to escape the gangs inn Compton and Paramount.
+My family ended up moving to Texas in order to escape the gangs in Compton and Paramount.

 High School GPA: 1.96